 Effective technology organizations develop service strategies (referred to as IT Service Management) that align with the overarching mission of the institution.
 Documented and repeatable processes increase service reliability, resulting in improved customer satisfaction.
 Processes supported by an IT Service Management System will advance coordinated efforts within AIT and across the Technology @ Wheaton community.

 Technology standards for end point devices ensure that faculty and staff can consistently and reliably access services provided by the institution.
 Typically, enterprise applications are developed primarily for Windows operating systems.
 Funding models need to be developed to encourage standardization and take into account the ever-changing device landscape.

 Increasingly we go to YouTube for “how-to videos” to fix things at home or elsewhere.
-Providing a self-service technology environment and making “Wheaton how-to” information easily accessible empowers the Wheaton Community to solve problems 24/7.
+Providing a self-service technology environment and making “Wheaton how-to” information easily accessible, in a centralized location, empowers the Wheaton Community to solve problems 24/7.

 Virtual applications and desktops facilitate access to College technical resources from anywhere or any type of machine (Mac or PC).
 They can also make cost-prohibitive software available to students who only need it for a short period of time.
 A strategy to virtualize applications and desktops is one that will create value for the campus community.

 Technology support is a shared responsibility across campus.
 Development of a technically curious community across all departments, and leveraging social media will create new communication pathways that enhance understanding and promote effectiveness in the use of technology.

 The priorities outlined in this document may be ambitious, but, when achieved, will provide Wheaton College with an excellent technical infrastructure that is user-centric and aligned with best practices within the industry.
 These plans will be reviewed annually, and adjusted as needed to remain relevant.